Business Acquisition Financing In Canada

 THE SELLER FINANCING ISSUE

-The issues of sellers/business owner continuing to be involved in transitions can be challenging for buyers of a business.
-In numerous cases, sellers stay on for a period of time, typically in the 1-2 year range to allow for smooth transitions into the new ownership and management of the business.
+In numerous cases, sellers stay on for some time, typically 1-2 years, to allow for smooth transitions into the new ownership and management of the business.

 A seller financing transaction component will often speed up the entire sales process - it sometimes can be an additional income stream for the seller - while at the same time providing a higher level of flexibility in funding the acquisition with banks or alternative lenders.